berithpy/ekumenlabs.github.io/README.md

 ## Build the Website

-To build a static version of the Website, run:
+To build a static version of the website, run:

 ```
 middleman build